guillermoim/HRL_LMDP/README.md

 Here there are enclosed the Mean Absolute Error over the value function for the several versions of the proposed algorithm in the N-Room and Taxi domains.
 Plots show the mean and the standard deviation over several seeds as well as several combinations of ![formula](https://render.githubusercontent.com/render/math?math=\alpha_\mathcal{l}).

+The code for the options model is available [here](https://github.com/guillermoim/options).

 ### N-Room domain

 <!-- <table>